Posts Tagged ‘Social Reporting’

 New Optimist Forum Future Foods event 11th June 2012

-Earlier this week Max, Nick and I went to the New Optimists Forum - Future Foods, We’re were there in a professional capacity Social reporting from the evening to get and overview of the event online as it happened.
+Earlier this week Max, Nick and I went to the New Optimists Forum – Future Foods, We’re were there in a professional capacity Social Reporting from the evening to get an overview of the event online as it happened.
 This was Max’s first outing as a social reporter and talking to him afterwards reminded me how tiring I found it when I first started live blogging events.
 So I asked him afterwards what 3 tips we could have given him before we went into the session to make it easier.
-These were his responses;

 1. Don’t be complacent.

-Max thought it was going to be easier than it actually was ad didn’t expect to be quite so tired afterwards - It’s not an easy thing trying to record what is going on, keeping track of the sometimes multiple conversation and listening for a perfect sound bite to capture on camera.
+Max thought it was going to be easier than it actually was and didn’t expect to be quite so tired afterwards – It’s not an easy thing trying to record what is going on, keeping track of the sometimes multiple conversation and listening for a perfect sound bite to capture on camera.

 2. Make sure your laptop is not too big.